Continuum of Care (CoC)

 Please review the Funding Notice, which includes the local applications for both Renewal and New Project types:

-As detailed in the Scoring Instructions, application materials will be reviewed, scored, and ranked according to objective scoring criteria, as well as federal and local priorities.
+As detailed in the Review, Ranking and Selection Procedure and in the CoC Rating Criteria, application materials will be reviewed, scored, and ranked according to objective scoring criteria, as well as federal and local priorities.
 This method of project evaluation was reviewed and approved by the CoC Application Oversight Committee, a committee of the Partnership to End Homelessness (PEH) CoC Board.

-For additional information or to arrange an individual application conference, please email Sam Scoville, Grants and Program Specialist, or call 425-388-7265.
+For additional information or to arrange an individual application conference, please contact Grants & Program Specialist, Sue Tracy, 425-388-3269.

 Currently Closed Funding Notices